SHRI KRIPALU KUNJ ASHRAM

 While going to Bhandiravana, Bhondu was constantly musing on Nandalala’s reaction to the invitation.
 “Oh, how happy He will be!”
 But when he conveyed the invitation to Nandalala, promptly came the reply, “No Bhondu, I will not go to your ashram.”

 “No, Nandlala, You will have to go.
-I have promised my master,” said Bhondu, his face blushing with affront and anxiety; for it was an affront not only to him but also to his master.
+I have promised my master,” said Bhondu, his face blushing with affront and anxiety; for it was an affront not only to him but also to his guru.

 Poor Bhondu never imagined that Nandalala could be so defiant and discourteous.
 After all he had made a simple request to Him and he had every right to believe that He would readily accede.
 But He did not.
 Bhondu’s heart was broken.
 Tears trickled down his cheeks.
 He had no words to express his feelings.
 He decided, he no longer wanted to play with Nandalala.
 He separated his cows and started to march back to the ashram in anger.